zkwokleung/nvim-config/README.md

 ## ⌨️ Key Mappings

-The configuration uses `;` as the leader key and includes mappings for:
+The configuration uses `;` as the leader key.
+Below are the active mappings from the config and plugin specs.

 ### Trouble (Diagnostics)